djungyvr/trainr/README.md

 ### Training the Model
 To train the model run `make train`.
 This will run the trainr/train.sh file which calls the trainr/cifar.py.
 Terraform will ask for the instance type you wish to use, enter any instance type that has a GPU to take advantage of CUDA.
-In most cases a p2.xlarge is good enough.
+In most cases a p2.xlarge is good enough and for the keras\_script enter cifar.py

 Once the training is completed run `make destroy-train`.
 This will destroy the infrastructure used to train the models.
 Make sure to run this step or you may be charged a lot.
 The tutorial does not store the models anywhere but the train.sh file can be updated to push the Keras model to S3 or some otherplace.